Duolingo, CAPTCHA co-founder Luis von Ahn wins prestigious Lemelson-MIT prize

 Luis von Ahn, the co-founder of the popular language-learning platform Duolingo as well as the cyber-security system CAPTCHA and reCAPTCHA, is the recipient of the 2018 Lemelson-MIT prize, which awards a mid-career inventor whose patented product or process has significantly improved society.

-The $500,000 prize, the largest cash prize for invention in the U.S., was formally announced on Wednesday.
+The $500,000 prize, the largest cash prize for invention in the U.S., was formally announced on Wednesday at the MIT Technology Review's EmTech conference.

 He is currently working full-time as the CEO of Duolingo, a free technology platform, including Apps, offering 82 language courses to over 300 million users around the world, to make language learning accessible.